keptn/keptn.github.io/content/docs/0.2.0/installation/setup-keptn-gke/index.md

 ## Install keptn CLI
 Every release of keptn provides binaries for the keptn CLI.
 These binaries are available for Linux, macOS, and Windows.

-- Download the version for your operatoring system from https://github.com/keptn/keptn/releases/tag/0.2.0
+- Download the version for your operating system from https://github.com/keptn/keptn/releases/tag/0.2.0
 - Unpack the download
 - Find the `keptn` binary in the unpacked directory.
   - Linux / macOS